foreverphoenix/skyforge-wiki/guides-tutorials/skyrim-version-check.md

 ## Downgrade

-If your version of Skyrim SE does <u>not</u> correspond to the version specified above, you need to downgrade.
+If your version of Skyrim SE does <u>not</u> correspond to the version specified above, you should downgrade.

 - [Downgrade Skyrim (Steam) *How to downgrade the Steam version of Skyrim SE.*](/guides-tutorials/skyrim-version-check/downgrade-steam)
 {.links-list}